Castlereagh (County Down townland): Population

+Culture

+Rev. Dr. Little Memorial Loyal Orange Lodge No. 744 is a private Orange Order lodge that operates under the Holywood District No. 14.
+They participate in annual Orange walks, including The North Down Combination Twelfth.
+The lodge is named after Rev. Dr. James Little, a Presbyterian minister and Unionist politician.

 Places named after the townland

 The manor of Castlereagh gave its name to the barony of Castlereagh, later split into Castlereagh Upper and Castlereagh Lower.

 Under the Irish Poor Laws, Castlereagh townland gave its name to the surrounding Castlereagh electoral division within the Belfast poor law union.
 After the Local Government (Ireland) Act 1898, the County Down portion of the union became the Belfast No. 2 rural district, later renamed Castlereagh rural district; the poor law electoral division became a district electoral division (DED).
 The Local Government (Boundaries) Act (Northern Ireland) 1971 specified Castlereagh DED as the nucleus of one of the 26 new local government districts, which thus was named Castlereagh district; it became Castlereagh borough in 1977 upon acquiring borough status.